malissab/club-west/README.md

 6. Open a separate terminal and navigate to the frontend 'club-west-client'
 7. Run npm start, and you should see the window pop up in your browser

-*If there are issues with start up.
-Run bundle install
+* Run bundle install
+* If this error occurs 'sh: react-scripts: command not found'...
+Run npm i react-scripts, Then npm start.

 Welcome to Club West!